How much information can the best steganography program stuff into a 1135 x 757 pixel photo, without making it ridiculously obvious it's been tampered

 File, navigate to the .exe name, add it.
 Then you can turn the Real-time protection switch back on.

-Or, you can download the source and build it yourself, using Visual Studio 2022.
+Or, you can download the source and build it yourself, using Visual Studio 2022 (be sure to install the C++ compiler).

 Please let me know if you experience any problems or have suggestions for making it more intuitive.